kungfauxhustle/OpulentSuit/README.md

 * Includes Red, Orange, Yellow, Green, Blue, Purple, Pink, Black, and White variations.

+![](OpulentMetallic.png)

 For more recolors check here!
 [CoffeesOpulentRecolors](https://thunderstore.io/c/lethal-company/p/Smartcoffee/CoffeesOpulentRecolors/)

 Anyone is free to use this as a base for recolors.
 Please let me know!
-I wanna put you here!
+I like seeing other people's work and I wanna put a link to you here!

-![](OpulentMetallic.png)

 ## Known Issues:
 Feel free to post any issues on the github page.

 * Color bleeding around the mask.
 Working to fix this.